HumanBrainProject/hbp-service-client/doc/source/index.rst

 Welcome to hbp_service_client's documentation!
 ================================================

-A library of convenience code to interact with the different unified platform core services.
+A library of convenience code to interact with the Collaboratory core services.

 Classes